Want to fix climate change? Fix gender equality

 While the world stutters to respond to women saying "time’s up", we also face another urgent challenge: climate breakdown.

 The impacts of climate breakdown aren't felt equally.
 Poverty and geography are important dividing lines – but so too is gender.
 Disasters caused by climate breakdown disproportionately affect women.

 When disaster strikes, women, who still often play the primary role of looking after children and the elderly, are the last to evacuate.
 This leads to higher female death tolls.

 Around 90% of the 150,000 people killed in the 1991 Bangladesh cyclone were women.
 They typically have less access to emergency response information.
 If they do survive, women, especially in poor or marginalised communities, are often less able to rebuild and recover.

-Solutions to climate change need to work for everyone – yet women’s voices and needs are still often excluded from decision-making.
+Solutions to climate breakdown need to work for everyone – yet women’s voices and needs are still often excluded from decision-making.

-The problem of climate change is simply too big to overlook female talent.
+The problem of climate breakdown is simply too big to overlook female talent.

 Why women will save the planet

 The pioneering book Why Women Will Save the Planet, from Friends of the Earth and C40 Cities, articulates why we can’t fix climate change without fixing gender equality.
 It showcases some of the amazing women already leading the charge for both.